rudibroekhuizen/puppet-windows_role_base/README.md

 ### Beginning with windows_role_base

+Open command prompt as administrator.
 Go to C:\Windows\Temp.
 Create a file called Bootstrap.bat.
-Paste the content of the following file in it and run the batch script as administrator: https://raw.githubusercontent.com/rudibroekhuizen/puppet-windows_role_base/master/files/Bootstrap.bat.
+Paste the content of the following file in it and run it! https://raw.githubusercontent.com/rudibroekhuizen/puppet-windows_role_base/master/files/Bootstrap.bat.

 ## Usage